Zennoon/alx-low_level_programming/0x01-variables_if_else_while/README.md

 uses a while loop to print a character and then increment its value to the next character until 'z' is printed.
 Then, an additional putchar is used to print a new line.

+3-print_alphabets.c: The code first initializes the char variable to 'a' Then it uses a while loop to print the entire lowercase alphabet.
+After, it assigns the variable to 'A', and uses another while loop to print the uppercase alphabet.
+Last, an additional putchar is used to print a new line